jackelkanderson/niceToken/readme.md

 `./niceToken.sh 123456` where 123456 is the MFA code given by your device.

 Note that you can append & to the command to run it in the background.

+### For Windows Users:

+There are a few gotcha's that may affect windows users.

+* Be cognizant of where your terminal places your home folder.
+Git Bash puts it in funny places, adapt the script as needed to update your credentials in the .aws folder.